GabrielDertoni/GabrielDertoni/README.md

 ### Hi

-Undergrad computer science student that loves learning new programming languages.
+I am an undergrad computer science student that loves technology and learning new programming languages.

 ### Tech skills